EchterAlsFake/Porn_Fetch/README/STATUS.md

 So, I got an error, which I can't fix.
 The error is related to a broken Java class in a Qt Module.
 I am now trying with different versions.
 The Last version was 6.6.1, and I am now going to try with the Qt 7 beta version.

+# I FUCKING DID IT

+I GOT THE ANDROID APP WORKING, OH MY FUCKING GOD.
+I'll now try to port Porn Fetch into Android, but this will take weeks.
+BUT I FUCKING GOT IT OMG

 - [] PySide6 to Android (will probably fail ;)
 - [] Download from file
 - [] Download from Model